ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 1. --partition gpu -> We are running on the gpu partition.
 2. --account CEDAR -> We are using the CEDAR account.
 3. --gres=gpu:a40:1 -> We are requesting 1 A40 GPU.
 It is good practice to specify which GPU we want as some partitions have mixed types of GPU.
 4. --array=1-2%2 -> We are setting up a job array.
-Syntax goes as follows: [# of total jobs]%[# of jobs ran in parallel].
-In this case, we want 2 total jobs and both to run in parallel.
+Syntax goes as follows: [range of jobs]%[# of jobs ran in parallel].
+In this case, we want 2 total jobs so 1-2 and we want both to run in parallel.
 5. --cpus-per-task 1 -> This is a simple task and we are also utilizing a GPU so 1 CPU should be enough.
 6. --mem 20G -> This is an arbitrary memory setting of 20 GB.
 7. --time 1:00:00 -> This is also an arbitrary timelimit setting of 1 hour.